airbytehq/airbyte/docs/integrations/sources/zendesk-support-migrations.md

 ## Upgrading to 2.0.0

 Stream `Deleted Tickets` is removed.
-For a smooth migration, schema refresh is needed.
+You may need to refresh the connection schema (skipping the reset), and running a sync.
+Alternatively, you can just run a reset.

 ## Upgrading to 1.0.0